patmorin/comp4804/index.md

 There is no formal textbook for this course.
 I will add reading material here soon.

 # Lecture topics

+The notes here are created by me when preparing for class.
+I do appreciate it if you point out any errors you find in them.

 * Thu Jan 5: [Review of basic probability](prob-review.html)
 * Tue Jan 10: [Closest pair and linear programming](cplp.html)